benhoyt/benhoyt.github.com/writings/index.md

 <h2 id="y2023">2023</h2>

-* [Proposal to enhance Go's HTTP router](/writings/go-servemux-enhancements/) looks at Jonathan Amsterdam's proposal to enhance `http.ServeMux` to match HTTP methods and wildcard paths.
+* [The proposal to enhance Go's HTTP router](/writings/go-servemux-enhancements/) looks at Jonathan Amsterdam's proposal to enhance `http.ServeMux` to match HTTP methods and wildcard paths.
 (July)
 * [Gogit](/writings/gogit/) is just enough of a Git client to create a repo, commit, and push itself to GitHub, written in a scripting style.
 (July)
 * [Names should be as short as possible while still being clear](/writings/short-names/) is my variable naming philosophy.
 (July)
 * [File structure != API](/writings/python-api-file-structure/) shows how decoupling file structure from a Python package's API makes it nicer to use.
 (June)